Switzerland

 The lake and spa version

 Boat across the lake, cogwheel railway up Pilatus (Dragon Trail at the top for kids), then float in the Bürgenstock infinity pool at sunset.
 The Swiss Transport Museum has a chocolate adventure and planetarium.
-Mount Rigi by boat plus cogwheel train is the gentler option with a mountain playground at the top.
+Mount Rigi by boat and cogwheel train is the gentler option with a mountain playground at the top.

 How the trips actually work